tableau/tabcmd/docs/tabcmd2_install_flags.md

 ---
-title: Install Switches and Properties for tabcmd (Windows)
+title: Install Switches and Properties for tabcmd2 (Windows)
 layout: docs
 ---

 You can use the following switches when installing the Tableau Server Command Line Utility (tabcmd) version 2019.4.0 or later from the command line on Windows.

-<div class="alert alert-info"><strong>Important</strong>: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd client to a version greater than version 2020.2 before January 2022.
-The tabcmd versions are API backward compatible and should not require code changes.
-For more information, see <a href="index.html#install_tabcmd">Install tabcmd</a>.</div>
+<div class="alert alert-info"><strong>Important</strong>: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd2 client to a version greater than version 2020.2 before January 2022.
+The tabcmd2 versions are API backward compatible and should not require code changes.
+For more information, see <a href="index.html#install_tabcmd2">Install tabcmd</a>.</div>

-<div class="alert alert-info"><strong>Note</strong>: There are no equivalent switches for the Linux version of the tabcmd installer.</div>
+<div class="alert alert-info"><strong>Note</strong>: There are no equivalent switches for the Linux version of the tabcmd2 installer.</div>

 | Switch  | Description  | Comments  |
 |---|---|---|